MoeweX/MockFog2/node-manager/README.md

 Each stage comprises multiple phases that should, in general, be run consecutively.
 At the moment, the easiest way of running a phase is through the command line.
+However, as the node manager uses ansible playbooks under the hood, one can also run these [playbooks](./playbooks/) directly when necessary files are created manually.

 ### Stage 1 - Infrastructure Emulation